pivotal/docs-tap/getting-started.md

       >Just follow the instructions and add the line "allow_k8s_contexts('cluster-name')" to your `Tiltfile`.

-1. Once you see the Live Update status in the status bar, resolve to "Live Update Started", navigate to `http://localhost:8080` in your browser, and view your running workload.
+1. Once you see the Live Update status in the status bar, resolve to "Live Update Started", navigate to `http://localhost:8080` in your browser, and view your running application.
 1. Return to the IDE and make a change to the source code.
 For example, in `HelloController.java`, modify the string returned to say `Hello!` and save.
 1. Once the logs stop streaming, the container is updated.
 Navigate to your browser and refresh the page.
 1. View the changes to your workload running on the cluster.